Licensing & Issues at the MA Division of Professional Licensure

 The Order to Show Cause is similar to a civil complaint brought by the relevant Board within the Division of Professional Licensure against you or your business.
 To protect the status of your license, you must comply and respond to the Board’s inquiries and the Order to Show Cause.
 There is a twenty-one (21) day deadline to Answer and Request a Hearing.
 The failure to Answer an Order to Show Cause will result in a default against the licensed individual or business.
 The failure to Request a Hearing can constitute a waiver of your right to a hearing before the Board.
 Each Board within the Division of Professional Licensure has its own specific rules and regulations that licensees must comply with, however the procedures (called Administrative Rules) for handling an Order to Show Cause are much the same for each Board.

 The Jacobs Law LLC can advise you and your business throughout the process and can draft documents in response to an Order to Show Cause, request for information, Investigatory Conference, etc., and contact the Board Counsel to discuss the allegations.
-An attorney from The Jacobs Law LLC will also attend or accompany you to inspections, Investigatory Conferences and Board Hearings and advocate on your behalf.
+A lawyer from The Jacobs Law LLC will also attend or accompany you to inspections, Investigatory Conferences and Board Hearings and advocate on your behalf.
 If you have received notice of a complaint, request for information, or an Order to Show Cause from any licensing Board within the Division of Professional Licensure, you should contact The Jacobs Law LLC immediately for assistance, and especially before you make any verbal or written statements.

 Complete the Contact Form found below to speak with an attorney at The Jacobs Law LLC today!